don1138/blender-qmc/README.md

 And because I wanted to figure out how to do this task in Python.

-And because my swipe file has a bunch of Pantone swatches gathering dust, so maybe this will help me put them to work.
+And because my swipe file has a bunch of Pantone swatches gathering dust, so maybe this will help me put them to practical use.

+## Are Any of These Colors of Practical Use?

+IDK, mate.
+They're pretty harsh for large objects, but some of them pop nicely when used for details.

+And if you have need of (The Ugliest Color in the World)[https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538], for dirt, cracks or crevices, you're covered.

 <!-- ## Online Presence